 So that was my Challenge of Summer 2006: Begin sending out to publishers.

 Middle school, seventh grade in particular, was something of a cultural explosion for me.
 I'd spent most my time in elementary school with just my little group of friends, playing imaginary games that inspired a number of my novels.
 In middle school, I was sort of forcibly surrounded by people very much not like me, people who watched TV all the time and listened to pop music and also swore.
 A lot.
 At first, I hated it, but after a while, it grew on me.

 I still am not okay with swearing, and I have strong conservative-type morals, but popular culture really began to capture my interest.
 I wanted to watch TV so I knew what the other kids were talking about.
 I wanted to listen to music the other kids liked, some of which already spoke to me, now that I'd been forced into hearing it on the bus every day.
 I wanted to understand what life was like for them.

 Thus began the Challenge of Summer 2007: Catch up on pop culture.

-Like I said, cultural explosion.
-That was a lot of learning in a very short time, but hey, that's what middle school's for.
+It was a lot of learning in a very short time, but hey, that's what middle school's for.
 That, and bullies.
 Darn those middle school bullies.

-In summer 2010, I came up with the next challenge that I actually thought of as such.
-My Challenge of Summer 2010: Read the classics.
+In summer 2010, I came up with the first challenge that I actually thought of as such.
+Challenge of Summer 2010: Read the classics.
 I thought about what "classic" literature I'd heard of, the ones that immediately came to mind for me, and then I set out to read them.
 I got through a whole bunch, The Scarlet Letter, Gone with the Wind, The Hobbit, and many others.
 Those are just the ones that stayed with me.
 That very next year, eleventh grade, I was in AP Lang and we read The Scarlet Letter.
 I felt like a genius for having already read it.

-Images via wallconvert.com and IMDB.
+Images via wallconvert.com, tes.com, stores.ebay.com, and moviepilot.com.